 Meditators often call this constant, rapid thinking “monkey mind.”
 Have you ever watched a monkey?
-They are constantly moving around here and there with no discernable pattern or reason.
+They are constantly moving around here and there with no discernible pattern or reason.
 That’s how our mind is.
 And we only really notice this when we stop our daily hustle and bustle.
-Our mind “has a mind of its own” and goes willy-nilly from one thought to another, often times without any seeming meaning or reason.
+Our mind “has a mind of its own” and goes willy-nilly from one thought to another, oftentimes without any seeming meaning or reason.

 That’s okay.
-That happens to all meditators, even ones with years of practice under their belts.
+That’s what happens to all meditators, even ones with years of practice under their belts.
 The more you meditate, the less frequently it will happen.
 It will become more natural to watch the mind.
 But you will never be able to silence it completely.
 That’s impossible—until you die.

 I don’t think my meditation is progressing as quickly as my spouse’s/friend’s.
 What can I do to improve faster?